-To meet the monitoring challenges, NOAA will need to accelerate development and deployment of remote and autonomous ecological sensor methodologies to detect changes both in a broad suite of general ecological indicators and in targeted indicators particular to concerns associated with a specific marine CDR application (e.g. concern about harmful algae and ocean fertilization).
-Autonomous eDNA sensors, video systems, acoustics and other methods deployed on a variety of platforms, including ships of opportunity, will need to augment traditional, ship-based research cruises.
+To meet these monitoring challenges, NOAA will need to accelerate development and deployment of remote and autonomous ecological sensor methodologies to detect changes both in a broad suite of general ecological indicators and in targeted indicators particular to concerns associated with a specific marine CDR application (e.g. concern about harmful algae and ocean fertilization).
+Autonomous eDNA sensors, video systems, acoustics and other methods deployed on a variety of platforms, including ships of opportunity and the infrastructure of the IOOS Regional Associations, will need to augment traditional, ship-based research cruises.
 The scale of ecological perturbation required to meaningfully shift concentrations of atmospheric CO_2 using marine CDR requires multiple approaches and a marine ecological monitoring system to match.
+For example, 'omics tools at NOAA's Atlantic Oceanography and Meteorology Laboratory offer an important approach to assess the biological impacts of both unchecked OA and CDR applications.
+In addition to technological improvements, a comprehensive monitoring program will require increased collaboration with regional partners.

-- Continue: NOAA currently conducts ecosystem monitoring at all trophic levels at a variety of spatial and temporal scales. - Expand / Start / Grow / Improve: NOAA will need to work with partners to plan and implement targeted ecological monitoring, including in the deep sea, initially at the pilot project scale and ultimately at the scale of operational CDR.
-NOAA will also need to work with partners to accelerate development and deployment of autonomous ecological sensing systems to monitor at the anticipated scale.
+- Continue ecosystem monitoring at all trophic levels at a variety of spatial and temporal scales according to the agency's current mandate. - Start collaborations with federal and nonfederal partners to plan and implement targeted ecological monitoring, including in the deep sea, initially at the pilot project scale and ultimately at the scale of operational CDR.
+NOAA may also need to work with partners to accelerate development and deployment of autonomous ecological sensing systems, including 'omics approaches, to monitor at the anticipated scale.
+An early step is identifying the best species and environmental parameter indicators for mCDR activities.